ricarim/sueca-companion/README.md

  - **Game Assistance:** Once the cards are detected, the application provides useful information during the game, such as the suit, value of the cards and the scoreboard.

+ - **Play Validation:** Checks the validity of each play according to the rules of Sueca, alerting users if an illegal move is made.

 ## Project Status

  - Create Dataset :white_check_mark: